Lachrymose conception of Jewish history: Criticism

 Baron's anti-lachrymose conception of Jewish history has been criticized by scholars such as Yitzhak Baer.

 Baron's view has been criticized by Steven Fine.

+Magda Teter points out that Baron's view is widely misunderstood.
 David Engel also was critical of Baron's anti-lachrymose view, citing the Holocaust being a black box in Jewish historiography.
 Engel refers to the anti-lachrymose view as "neo-Baronianism", pointing out that Baron himself was only speaking about the Middle Ages specifically, writing, Baron's criticism of the lachrymose theory of Jewish history was applicable to a particular period in Jewish history, not to Jewish history as a whole.
 As a historiographical platform, moreover, it was more descriptive than prescriptive... if Baron appears today to have deviated on occasion from his own prescription to turn historiographical attention away from catastrophe and suffering and toward continuities and beneficial interactions with the surrounding society, the appearance reflects an interpretation that is inconsistent with Baron's own work.
 A prescription to do so in all cases is a product of his latter-day votaries, not of Baron himself.

 Robert Chazan points out that Engel showed the young Baron to not be an entirely impartial historian, his 1928 work polemical, and his innovative periodization in 1937, while influential on Jewish historiography, was still Eurocentric due to Baron and his readers' milieu, and the negation of lachrymosity limited in time.